Widecombe Fair (song): Versions

 In 1964, The Nashville Teens released a rock version of the song - with abridged lyrics and new music - on their album Tobacco Road.
-A similar but much longer version was performed in 1970 by an early incarnation of Renaissance (some of whose members had previously been in The Nashville Teens) on a German TV program (Muzik-Kanal), as seen on the DVD "Kings & Queens" (released in 2010).
+A similar but much longer version was performed in 1970 by an early incarnation of Renaissance (some of whose members had previously been in The Nashville Teens) on a German TV program Muzik-Kanal, as seen on the DVD Kings & Queens (released in 2010).

 In a 1973 episode of The Benny Hill Show, the fictional Dalton Abbott Railway Choir performed a parody of the song with the names in the chorus taken from the railway duty roster.

 Tavistock Goosey Fair composed in 1912 is likely influenced by Widecombe Fair.

-The Devon duo "Show of Hands" wrote a sinister ballad, also called "Widecombe Fair", about a young man who separates from his older companions and is murdered, which leaves off where the original folk song begins: "Tom, Tom, lend me your grey mare, I want to go back to Widecombe Fair..."
+The Devon duo Show of Hands wrote a sinister ballad, also called "Widecombe Fair", about a young man who separates from his older companions and is murdered, which leaves off where the original folk song begins: "Tom, Tom, lend me your grey mare, I want to go back to Widecombe Fair..."

+The lyrics to the song appeared in the graphic story The Devil's Footprints, written by Marcus Moore and illustrated by Eddie Campbell.
+The story showcases many elements of Devon folklore, with the song as its centre piece.
+It was originally published in the Heavy Metal magazine's 20th Anniversary Hardcover (1997), later reprinted in Eddie Campbell's Bacchus.